nobledynamic/nobledynamic.github.io/content/posts/fabric-madness-1/index.md

 ### What is an Experiment?

-In Fabric, an Experiment can be seen as a group of related runs.
-A run is an execution of a code snippet.
+In Fabric, an Experiment can be seen as a group of related runs, where a run is an execution of a code snippet.
 In this context, a run is a training of a model.
 For each run, a model will be trained with a different set of hyper-parameters.
 The set of hyper-parameters, along with the final model score, is logged, and this information is available for each run.
 Once enough runs have been completed, the final model scores can be compared, so that the best version of each model can be selected.

 Creating an Experiment in Fabric can be done via the UI or directly from a Notebook.
 The Experiment is essentially a wrapper for [MLFlow Experiments](https://mlflow.org/).
 One of great things about using Experiments in Fabric is that the results can be shared with others.
 The makes it possible to collaborate and allow others to participate in experiments, either writing code to run experiments, or analysing the results.